Paul F-Brandwein Institute Programs

 Dean B. Bennett is professor emeritus at the University of Maine at Farmington where he taught science education, curriculum and instruction, and honors classes on human relationships with nature.
 He is currently an environmental writer, illustrator, and advocate for wilderness preservation.
 His published works include many articles and chapters in books, four tradebooks on natural history and wilderness subjects, a teachers guide on environmental evaluation for Unesco, and a children's book in press.
 His latest book, The Wilderness from Chamberlain Farm: A Story of Hope for the American Wild, published by Island Press, received ForeWord Magazine's first place, gold-book-of-the-year award for 2001 books in the environmental category.
 Dr. Bennett holds a journeyman's certificate in cabinetmaking from the Maine State Apprenticeship Council, a baccalaureate degree in industrial arts education, a masters degree in science education, and a PhD in resource planning and conservation.
 His long career in education also includes teaching industrial arts, earth science, and environmental education in the public schools; serving as state science and environmental education curriculum specialist for the Maine Department of Education; and directing statewide curriculum projects for Maine in environmental education, state studies, and science and natural history education.
 He was an invited author and participant in the first, worldwide environmental education conference in Belgrade, Yugoslavia.
 His awards and honors include the Ford Foundation's Leadership Development Fellowship, the National Wildlife Federation's Fellowship Award in Conservation Education, the Environmental Education Award from the New England Environmental Education Alliance, and awards from the Maine Chapter of the Sierra Club and the Natural Resources Council of Maine for wilderness advocacy.
 He has served on NSTA's environmental education task force and on the boards of directors of the American Nature Society and the Conservation Education Association.

-Rodger Bybee presented his lecture at the NSTA National Convention in Philadelphia, Pennsylvania on March 29, 2003.
-The full text of his lecture is available here.
+Rodger Bybee delivered the Brandwein Lecture at the NSTA National Conference in Philadelphia, PA, on March 29, 2003.
+The full text of his 2003 lecture is here.

 Barbara Barnes presented her lecture at the NSTA National Convention in San Diego, California on March 30, 2002.

-Barbara is President of EFG, Educating Future Generations.
-She has directed the work of international teams of educators and business leaders who have designed and implemented the EFG Real World Projects and Performance Portfolio in locations around the world.
-EFG schools and regional training sites are located across the U.S. and in other countries.
-All of the teachers and schools are linked using efgSchool@www.efgedu.org.
+Barbara was President of the former EFG, Educating Future Generations.
+She directed the work of international teams of educators and business leaders who have designed and implemented the EFG Real World Projects and Performance Portfolio in locations around the world.
 Barbara has written and published nine books featuring the EFG Projects and Learning System.

 Barbara Barnes has over 25 year of experience in public education.
 Her experience includes 13 years as a school principal and 6 years as Director of Partnerships in Education.
-For the past ten years, Barbara has assisted urban, suburban and rural educators across the U.S., U.K., Canada, and New Zealand in transforming their K-12 schools and districts.
+Previously, Barbara assisted urban, suburban and rural educators across the U.S., U.K., Canada, and New Zealand in transforming their K-12 schools and districts.
 Her book, Schools Transformed for the 21st Century and training manual, Transforming Schools into Total Quality Learning Communities have been used by educators nationwide.

 Student Scientist Partnerships